 We’ll also provide a PhotoAccess notebook and pencil for you to record insights and thoughts, and some afternoon tea.

-Enrolments for this workshop close at 5pm on Wednesday, 18 March, 2020.
+Enrolments for this workshop close at 5pm Wednesday the 12th May, 2021.
 PhotoAccess reserves the right to cancel the workshop if there are insufficient enrolments.
 If we have to cancel, you’ll receive a full refund.

 PhotoAccess will happily refund or transfer workshop fees up to 7 days prior to the start date of the workshop.
 If less than 7 days notice is given PhotoAccess will transfer fees to another workshop but will charge a transfer fee of either 25% of the workshop cost or $50, whichever is less.
 No refunds or transfers can be given once a workshop has started.
 Please see Terms and Conditions for further details.